rcqls/Rulia/README.md

 arguments of the `jlfunction` with

 - `R` objects implicitly converted to `jlvalue` objects
-- `julia` expressions given between backticks are also executed implicitly
+- `julia` expressions given between backticks also implicitly executed (for you) in the `julia` side to finally provide `jlvalue` results

-As a first goal, a call in `Rulia` only need only one call of `jl()` function whenever many `jl()` calls would be normally necessary.

 ## Conversion `julia` to `R`